graph-quilt/graph-quilt-gateway/README.md

 `$ docker compose up`

-You see the Spring Boot Logo and a message "Started GraphQLGatewayApplication ..."
+You should see the Spring Boot Logo and a message "Started GraphQLGatewayApplication ..."

 ### Test using GraphiQL